top of page

 • Holds a Junior 2 salary award from the Fond de recherche du Québec - Santé

-• Biostatistics advisor, Montreal Heart Institute Scientific Evaluation Committee.
+• Biostatistics advisor, Montreal Heart Institute Scientific Evaluation Committee

-• Member of the CIHR College of Reviewers
+• ·Member of the CIHR College of Reviewers

 • Co-Principal Investigator of the Nicotine Dependence in Adolescents Study (NICO-NDIT)

-• Principal investigator on two studies on the physical and mental health effects of cannabis use (CAPE and CAN-DO)
+• Principal investigator on two studies on the physical and mental health effects of cannabis use

 • Overall, Dr. Sylvestre’s research program is rooted in public health and seeks to rigorously develop, adapt, and compare statistical methods that fully embrace the complexities of real-world data so that they can readily inform health care practitioners and public health policy makers.